danbernier/zombie_scout/README.md

 ### Fair Warning

 Zombie Scout isn't exhaustive or thorough - it's a scout, not a spy.
 (That could be another project, though - a Zombie Spy.)

 If you generate methods in a way that's hard to grep for...

     method_name = ['s', 'e', 'c', 'r', 'e', 't'] object.send(method_name.join(''))

 ...then Zombie Scout won't find it.
 Remember: light & quick.

-This also means it can't find methods defined with ~~`attr_reader` & friends, or~~ Rails scopes, ~~or `Forwardable` methods,~~ or Rails delegators.
-But those are common situations, so they're on the To-do list.
+That said, it *will* find methods defined with `attr_reader` & friends, or `Forwardable` delegates.
+Rails scopes & delegators are on the To-Do list.

 If you have methods that are used by another library - say, callbacks - Zombie Scout will probably think they're dead, because it's not looking at the source